norbi1952/TribeUpcomingAttacksGetter/README.md

 TribeUpcomingAttacksGetter allows to get upcoming attacks for all tribe members by clicking one button.
 It generates a list which contains player name with villages coordinates and attacks amount for each village.
 Players with no villages and villages with no attacks are ignored.

-Script is dedicated to work with polish version of "Tribal Wars" game.
+In theory script should work with any language version of "Tribal Wars" game.